AngeloAntonioPrisco/ddditai/.doc/02-data_understanding/data_understanding.md

 of the chosen studies to perform.

 **Objective:**
 - Compute standard descriptive statistics for numerical features (mean, median, std, min, max, quartiles).
+- Visualize box plots for each feature and using them to define how many outliers characterize the dataset.
 - Visualize distributions of numerical and boolean features using histograms.
-- Analyze correlations between key features to identify potential imputation strategies:
+- Analyze correlations between all features in relation to `associated_tag` feature.
+- Analyze correlations between all following pair of features:
-  - `pbr type` vs `materials`
+  - `material count` vs `pbr type`
-  - `pbr type` vs `face count`
+  - `texture count` vs `pbr type`
-  - `is age restricted` vs `animations`
 - Detect and quantify extreme values, e.g., number of models with `face count` > 200,000.
 This is necessary because many CC0 models are created via photogrammetry, resulting in very high face counts that are not representative of the target models expected to be pushed to Dddit.
 - Provide insights for handling missing or empty fields (e.g., empty `pbr type`) and guide potential data imputation based on correlated features.

 ## 5. Result